KainyRyu/daily_review_pre/README.md

+# Daily Review

+Daily Review is an app that will help you to spend your time wisely.

+## Planning your day

+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.

+## Reviewing your time

+Review what you actually have done on the timeslot.
-It's a daily planning app and you can review how much you've been productive or wasted today.
+At the end of the day you'll see how much you've been productive today

-It's an webapp for now.
+It's an ongoing mobile friendly webapp (for now).